BLimmie/eyewire_validator/README.md

 ## Future Work

+* Fix the recurrent portion of the model
 * Train the model on AWS
 * Train the model using several n-grams of images, tuning for best accuracy
 * Gather metrics from training